 The HORAC assay is based on the oxidation of fluorescein by hydroxyl radicals via a classic hydrogen atom transfer (HAT) mechanism.
 Free radicals are generated by hydrogen peroxide (H2O2).
 The hydroxyl radicals thus generated quench the fluorescence of fluorescein over time.
 The antioxidants block the hydroxyl radical mediated oxidation of fluorescein until all of the antioxidant activity in the sample is exhausted, after which the H2O2 radicals react with and quench the fluorescence of fluorescein.
 The area under the fluorescence decay curve (AUC) is used to quantify the total hydroxyl radical antioxidant activity in a sample and is compared to a standard curve obtained using various concentrations of gallic acid.
 Unlike other antioxidant activity assays, the fluorescent HORAC assay provides a direct measurement of antioxidant capacity against hydrophilic chain-breaking hydroxyl radicals.

 If you do not have the time or resources to perform the HORAC assay then OBR can process your samples for you.
-Email our Assay Services department at email@example.com or contact them by phone at 800.692.4633 ext.
-12.
+Email our Assay Services department at email@example.com or call 800.692.4633.

 This is a sample standard curve and should not be

 used to determine the HORAC value of samples.